-- 1. Companies involved in business activities identified in accordance with the published Index methodology including tobacco, controversial weapons, military contracting, small arms, thermal coal, oil sands or tar sands, shale oil & gas and artic drilling are excluded; - 2.
-Companies with disqualifying United Nations Global Compact "(UNGC") scores are excluded; - 3.
-Companies that do not have an S&P Global ESG Score or with an S&P Global ESG Score that falls within the worst 25% of ESG scores from each GICS industry group are excluded.
-The global universe for this categorization is defined as the union of the S&P Global LargeMidCap and S&P Global 1200 as of the end of March of the prior year.
+1. Companies involved in business activities identified in accordance with the published Index methodology including tobacco, controversial weapons, military contracting, small arms, thermal coal, oil sands or tar sands, shale oil & gas and artic drilling are excluded;

+2. Companies with disqualifying United Nations Global Compact (UNGC) scores are excluded;

+3. Companies that do not have an S&P Global ESG Score or with an S&P Global ESG Score that falls within the worst 25% of ESG scores from each GICS industry group or with an S&P Global ESG Score that falls within the worst 10% of scores in the company's Parent Index are excluded.